A GUIDE TO GROWING ECHEVERIAAdd color to indoor and outdoor spaces with this easy-care succulent plant

 Photo by: jamesptrharris / Shutterstock

-With the increased popularity of succulents, more gardeners are discovering echeveria.
-This stylish plant forms symmetrical rosettes with fleshy leaves that come in a wide array of colors and forms.
-With hundreds of different varieties, this versatile plant can be grown indoors or outside, as a tabletop accent, in floral arrangements, terrariums, containers, living walls, rock gardens, and waterwise borders.
+With the increased popularity of succulents, more gardeners are discovering echeveria plants.
+This stylish plant forms symmetrical rosette shapes with fleshy leaves that come in a wide array of colors and forms.
+With hundreds of different varieties, this versatile plant can be grown indoors or outside, as a tabletop accent, in floral arrangements, terrariums, containers, living walls, rock gardens, garden beds, and waterwise borders.

 When given the right growing conditions, echeveria is virtually carefree.
 Like other succulents, this drought-tolerant plant stores water in its leaves, allowing it to survive through dry spells.
 A member of Crassulaceae, Echeveria is closely related to other popular succulents including hen and chicks (Sempervivum).
 Here’s how to add these charmers to your home decor or landscape.

 On this page: Basics | Growing | Care and Maintenance | Echeveria Pictures | Toubleshooting | Display Ideas | Lookalikes